ModbusScope/ModbusScope/docs/pages/overview.md

 # Overview

-This user manual describes how to get started with *ModbusScope*. *ModbusScope* is an application which can sample Modbus registers and plot the value in a graph to visualize and investigate the dynamic behavior of a system.
+This guide explains the basics of using ModbusScope.
+The software is designed to collect and display data from Modbus registers in a graphical format, making it easy to monitor and analyze the dynamic behavior of a system.

 ## Installing

 The *ModbusScope* installer or standalone version can always be downloaded from the [release page](https://github.com/jgeudens/ModbusScope/releases).

-*ModbusScope* can be installed with the provided *.msi* installer.
-Double-click it and follow the instructions.
-The installer will install the required files on your computer.
-At the end of the install process, you can also select to open *.mbs* files with *ModbusScope* by default.
+ModbusScope can be easily installed by double-clicking on the provided .msi installer file and following the on-screen instructions.
+The installer will handle the installation of all necessary files on your computer.
+Ath the endof the install process, you will have the option to set ModbusScope as the default program for opening .mbs files.

 ## Main screen

-The main screen of ModbusScope can contain multiple docked windows.
-Most are visible at the initial start of the application, except the marker window.
-This docked windows only appears when a marker has been enabled.
+When you first open ModbusScope, you'll see several windows displayed on the main screen.
+Some of them, like marker window, may not be visible immediately.
+This window will only appear when a marker has been enabled within the application.

 ![image](../_static/user_manual/modbusscope.png)

-The most important part of the window is the plot view.
-The data of the active registers that are polled is shown here as plots.
-The settings in the axis scale windows can be used to visualize a very specific part of the data or auto scale to show all information.
-The legend shows an overview of the active registers.
-You can hide a specific register plot by double clicking it in the legend.
-The same action can be used to show the plot again.
-When a plot is hidden the register is still polled, it is only temporary hidden in the plot view.
-Markers can be used examine the data in a specific time frame.
+The plot view is the central part of the *ModbusScope* window.
+It displays the data of the active registers that are being polled, represented as plots.
+The axis scale windows allow you to zoom in on specific parts of the data or automatically scale the view to show all of the information.
+The legend provides an overview of the active registers and you can hide or show a specific register plot by double-clicking it in the legend.
+Note that when a plot is hidden, the register is still being polled, it is only temporarily hidden in the plot view.
+Additionally, markers can be used to examine the data within a specific time frame, which allows for more detailed analysis.

 ## Quick start

-A quick start to use *ModbusScope*:
+To get started with *ModbusScope*:

-* Add a register using the register settings window
+- Use the register settings window to add the desired Modbus registers
-* Configure connection settings to match your Modbus TCP slave
+- Adjust the connection settings according to your connection the Modbus slave.
-* Press the *Start Logging* button (play) to start logging
+- Press the "Start Logging" button (play icon) to begin collecting data.
-* Press the *Stop Logging* button to stop logging
+- Press the "Stop Logging" button to stop logging.
-* Examine logged data
+- Examine the logged data using the various windows and tools provided by the application.